 - 2 teaspoons salt

 Rinse beans and put in a container.
 Cover with water and sprinkle with 2 teaspoons of salt.
 Let soak overnight.
 Drain water and rinse.
 Put beans in a crock pot.
 Sauté onion and garlic in 2 tablespoons of olive oil for 10 minutes.
 Put into crock pot with beans.
 Add green peppers, 1/2 cup olive oil, bay leaves, oregano, pepper and 2 teaspoons salt.
 Add just enough water to cover (if you add too much the flavor of the beans will be watered down).
 Cook on low for 6-8 hours or until tender.
-These black beans are great served with roast chicken, with cornbread, as part of a Mexican meal, or à la carte topped with avocado, sweet white or red onions, sweet pepper and tomatoes.
+These black beans are great served with roast chicken, with cornbread, as part of a Mexican meal, or à la carte topped with avocado, sweet white or red onions (you can pickle these for 15 minutes to make them easier to digest), sweet pepper and tomatoes.

 *If you are able to get beans in the pods, you don’t need to soak them before you cook them.
 If you get fresh beans in bins at the farmer’s market, they may need to be soaked for an hour or two before cooking them.